brandongregory/dndhelp/src/roleplaying/just-talk-to-them.md

 ## It’s Never Too Late for a Session Zero

-If there are some mismatches with expectations at your table—whether between players and the DM or just between players—the thing to do is take a step back and talk about it outside of the game.
+If there are some mismatches with [game expectations at your table](https://www.plusonetogaming.com/blog-episodes/3-things-to-know-about-your-party-before-starting-a-new-campaign)—whether between players and the DM or just between players—the thing to do is take a step back and talk about it outside of the game.
 If your session zero didn’t cover something or you didn’t have a session zero, it’s never too late to have those conversations.

 If you’re a DM and you notice these problems, schedule some time to talk, but _you do not have to be a DM to initiate these conversations_.
 Players can and should keep a finger on the pulse of the game and can often be the first to address these problems head-on rather than try to solve them through in-game mechanics or ignore them.